sabderemane/sabderemane/README.md

 ## Hi there 👩🏽‍💻👋

-I'm a fullstack developer (she/her) from Paris, France.
+I'm a software developer (she/her) from Paris, France.
 I'm working with Python and JavaScript language.
 I like to improve workflow and automate things, especially with GitHub Actions.
 I have a MS in Computer Science and I'm trying to contribute to Python ecosystem projects on my spare time.

 A few links where you can learn more about me:
 - [Personal website](https://sarahabd.com)